Skip to main content

 Key Differences

-L7 Policies (Cilium only): Filter at HTTP request path, method, and header level.
-For example, allow GET /api/public while blocking DELETE /api/admin.
+L7 Policies (Cilium only): Filtering is possible at the HTTP request path, method, and header level.
+For example, you can create a policy that allows GET /api/public but blocks DELETE /api/admin.

 apiVersion: cilium.io/v2